 – David Attenborough’s Galapagos: Origin

-Without a steady income, even a last minute cruise was out of reach.
+After quitting my job to travel for a year, I found myself living in Quito, Ecuador without a steady income.
+While I was physically closer to the Galapagos, even a last minute cruise was financially out of reach.
 Inevitably, the Galapagos was placed on the back-burner.

 One day, on an intense Instagram scroll, I noticed a friend from college posting her Galapagos adventures.
 I reached out to her and discovered it’s actually possible to explore the Galapagos without a cruise!!
 Back to Google I went!